|

 Bella Union's reading of the hilarious Lysistrata, held in a private home in Fremont, CA, raised $150.00 for Women for Women, a non-profit organization that helps women in war-torn countries rebuild their lives by creating sustainable small businesses.

-From the Lysistrata Project website: "On Monday, 03/03/03, Fifty-nine countries hosted 1,029 readings of Lysistrata, Aristophanes' anti-war comedy, to protest the Bush Administration's unilateral war on Iraq
+From the Lysistrata Project website: "On Monday, 03/03/03, Fifty-nine countries hosted 1,029 readings of Lysistrata, Aristophanes' anti-war comedy, to protest the Bush Administration's unilateral war on Iraq…there was a reading in every single U.S. state.

 Readings were held in theatres large and small, schools, churches, libraries, in music halls, homes, cafes, community centers, clubs, subway cars, parks, and on street corners.
 More than 300,000 people attended readings organized by our 1,029 Lysistrata Project 'spearheads.'
-Readings raised an estimated $125,000 for non-profit organizations working for peace and humanitarian aid."
+Readings raised an estimated $125,000 for non-profit organiz

 Click here for a cast list and more production details.